av1kav/acura/README.md

 ![alt text](assets/jupyter-pyspark.png)

-You will need to use the Docker UI or `docker logs jupyter-pyspark` to see these logs and the generated URL.
+You will need to use the Docker Desktop UI (recommended) or `docker logs jupyter-pyspark` to see these logs and the generated URL.

 ## Visualization: Grafana
 The Grafana visualization service runs on [`0.0.0.0:3000`](http://0.0.0.0:3000).
 The default username and password are `admin` and `admin` respectively.